boomfish/aws-baseline/main-account-stacks/06-sso-permissions/README.md

 - `TerraformRemoteStateBucketPrefix`: Must be set to the same value as the `RemoteStateBucketPrefix` parameter in the `terraform-state` Security account stack

-- `TerraformLockingTablePrefix`: Must be set to the same value as the `LockingTablePrefix` parameter in the `terraform-state` Security account stack
+- `TerraformLockingTableName`: Must be set to the same value as the `LockingTableName` parameter in the `terraform-state` Security account stack

 - `TerraformLockingTableRegion`: Must be set to the region used for the Security account stacks